 Agatized corals and other agatized marine fossil specimens

-Our New Fall 2019 exhibit Agatized Coral and Other Silicified Fossils will be open from October 4, 2019, through May 1, 2020.
-It features 140 specimens from the personal collections of renowned Florida geologists Sam Upchurch, PhD, former Professor and Chair of the Geology Department at the University of South Florida in Tampa; and Gary Maddox, a hydrogeologist for the State of Florida and co-owner of Apalachee Minerals.
-The installation provides an amazing opportunity to view fine specimens of agatized coral, and other examples of silicified fossils from locations in Florida and southern Georgia.
+Our Fall 2019 - Spring 2020 exhibit Agatized Coral and Other Silicified Fossils was open from October 4, 2019, through May 1, 2020.
+It featured 140 specimens from the personal collections of renowned Florida geologists Sam Upchurch, PhD, former Professor and Chair of the Geology Department at the University of South Florida in Tampa; and Gary Maddox, a hydrogeologist for the State of Florida and co-owner of Apalachee Minerals.
+The installation provided an amazing opportunity to view fine specimens of agatized coral, and other examples of silicified fossils from locations in Florida and southern Georgia.
 A rare type of mineralized fossil consisting of a variety of fine-grained crystalline quartz called chalcedony, agatized coral was chosen by the state legislature in 1979 as the Florida state rock.
 These fossils can be found in several areas in the state, and are highly sought after by collectors.
 As specialists in Florida geology and karst systems, Professor Upchurch and Mr. Maddox have collected specimens for decades.
 (For more on the origins and processes which created these rare specimens, see our Florida Formations exhibit, which tells the larger fascinating story of Florida's unique geology.)

 Agatized corals are fossils formed when silica from groundwater replaces ancient buried corals (as opposed to typical calcite-replaced fossil corals).
 They consist of void fossils that have been filled with various forms of quartz (another name for silica), primarily one called chalcedony, and, in some cases, both chalcedony and rock crystal quartz (quartz that is clear with large visible crystals terminated by crystal faces).
 The term “agatized” refers to the variety of translucent chalcedony called “agate,” which has very small crystals (micro- or cryptocrystalline), and is characterized by banding and rich coloration, properties that are common to agates worldwide.